 With any kind of forced induction system, the first thing you need is a clutch upgrade.
-An uprated pressure plate and clutch disc will help you get the power to your wheels by keeping the clutch from slipping when you are really putting your car under heavy load.
+An uprated pressure plate and clutch disc will help your S2000 to get the power to the wheels by keeping the clutch from slipping when you are really putting your car under heavy load.

 While the OEM headers and exhaust may serve you well, we recommend at least upgrading to a test pipe or high flow catalytic converter for your S2000 supercharger setup.

 A few other supporting mods you should consider are:

 - Performance S2000 spark plugs

 The way a supercharger fits on your S2000 depends on the type of blower kit you buy.
 Most kits bolt on easily while others are a little more complicated.